How Snakemake plans jobs

 the DAG it will just try to run the default rule.

-The easiest way is to put the --jobs
+The easiest way is to put the --cores flag before the

 target outputs.
 Then you can list multiple rules to re-run, and also